Freese and Nichols’ Leaders and Legacies: Bob Nichols

 He also paid close attention to how clients perceived us and our professional appearance.

-Right before I started working at Freese and Nichols in 1992, I was chairman of the City of Grapevine Drainage Review Committee and was told the City Council wanted to recognize our committee.
+Right before I started working at Freese and Nichols in 1992, I was chairman of the City of Grapevine Drainage Review Committee.
+I was told the City Council wanted to recognize our committee.
 When I arrived, I was informed that I needed to present a summary to the City Council.
 No problem — except I was dressed in my golf shorts, shirt and flip-flops.
 During my presentation, Bob Nichols sat on the front row with his serious look and dressed in his dark suit, white shirt and tie.
-All I was thinking was, Bob is going to fire me before my first day of work.
+All I was thinking was Bob was going to fire me before my first day of work.
 After the presentation, Bob shook my hand and said, “Very good presentation.
 But we have a dress code at Freese and Nichols, and I would advise you to show up in a suit and tie on Monday.”
-All I could say was, “Yes sir.”
-And, I showed up in a suit and tie that Monday.
+All I could say was, “Yes, sir.”
+And I showed up in a suit and tie that Monday.
 For years after that, every time I saw Bob, he would say, “I’m glad to see you dressed appropriately for work today!”

 In Bob’s later days, I did see him at work without a tie.

 Bob’s leadership had an impact in multiple ways.
 First, I was fortunate that he hired me.
 But even more important has been the opportunity to work for and with his son, Mike Nichols.
-Mike continues the Nichols family legacy and the ethical approach and client focus that Bob instilled in both of us.
+Mike, who retired as Chief Operating Officer in 2021, continued the Nichols family legacy and the ethical approach and client focus that Bob instilled in both of us.

 On the project side, Bob was one of the first true environmental engineers, coordinating large-scale, multidiscipline and multiconsultant projects.
-These included water and wastewater treatment plants, wastewater collection systems, water distribution systems and drainage master plans.
-Primarily focused on environmental engineering, Bob served as Principal-in-Charge for water quality management programs, and industrial and municipal wastewater pollution abatement activities, including wastewater reclamation projects and environmental studies.
+These included water and wastewater systems and treatment plants, wastewater collection systems, pollution abatement activities and environmental studies.
 One noteworthy project was the original design and expansion of the City of Arlington’s Pierce-Burch Water Treatment Plant, which was awarded the 1989 EPA Region VI Award for Excellence in Operation and Maintenance.

 Bob coordinated an annual tour of offices about risk issues and would typically invite an industry colleague to sit in, help present and do an informal peer review of our operations.
 Freese and Nichols benefited from outsiders’ input, and their suggestions provided an early nod to benchmarking and best practices to be shared for improving the profession.